bostick/tabit-file-format/description/tabit-file-format-description.md

 `transposeHalfStepsBlock` is the number of half-steps to transpose for each track, stored as a byte.

-Transpose half step values may be positive or negative.
+Transpose Half Steps values may be positive or negative.

 `midiBankBlock` is the MIDI bank number to use for each track, stored as a byte.

-`midiBank` can range from 0 to 127.
+MIDI Bank values can range from 0 to 127.

 `reverbBlock` is the reverb effect for each track, stored as a byte.